IntersectMBO/plutus/plutus-core/plutus-core/bench/bitwise/BENCHES.md

 using the first approach in all cases is acceptable; however, we don't believe that the extra code represents significant maintenance or runtime overheads, and while inputs of this size would be unlikely, they're not impossible.

+Popcount should be implemented using the second (`Word64`-width bit-parallel) approach only.
+The first (naive) approach is not significantly better at any length, and the third (`Word256`-width bit parallel) approach only out-performs the second by a small margin for large inputs.
+While a 'hybrid' approach for this operation may be possible in theory, the benefits relative the extra code and its maintenance don't appear worthwhile.

 ## Future work